How to Enhance Your Landscape Photography Composition with Long Exposure

 A long exposure gives and infuses life into still landscape images.
 The ability to illustrate the path of moving objects enables the landscape photographer to give a glimpse of how the place and the elements around it move with life.

 In this article, we shall talk about some effective long exposure photography ideas and the most effective moving landscape photography elements found both in nature and in the city that you can photograph to enhance your images.
-Shooting night sky with long exposure is a different case.
-Read this blog to find out more.
+Shooting the night sky with long exposure is a different case.

 1. Flowing Water